 The meditation approach that I adopted is from Daniel Ingram’s book ‘Mastering the Core Teachings of the Buddha: An Unusually Hardcore Dharma Book’.
-It is a very clear and pragmatic book, that lays out everything you need to do to achieve ‘enlightenment’ in the Buddhist definition of the word.
+It is a very clear and pragmatic book, that lays out everything you need to do to achieve enlightenment in the Buddhist definition of the word.
+The Buddhist definition of enlightenment or awakening is the direct perception and subsequent realisation that we do not have a fixed separate self.

 This is my understanding of the essence of the teaching: